-Sharing in Growth participant Oxley Group has become one of the first companies to sign the Women in Defence charter that seeks to create a more gender-balanced defence industry in the UK.
+Sharing in Growth and programme participant Oxley Group are among the first companies to sign the Women in Defence charter that seeks to create a more gender-balanced defence industry in the UK.

-The Charter was launched at the Defence and Security Equipment International Exhibition 2019 in London (DSEI) where Oxley Group is exhibiting.
+The Charter was launched at the Defence and Security Equipment International Exhibition 2019 in London (DSEI) where Oxley Group became a launch signatory.